 The isolation of islands enables them to act as refugia for species that were once widespread but are now excluded from many parts of their previous range.
-This effect, known as paleoendemism, is less common in Europe than neoendemism, but is still an important effect.
+This effect, known as paleoendemism, is less common in Europe than neoendemism, but is still an important phenomenon.
 This is particularly true as species are excluded from the European mainland by agricultural intensification or the introduction of invasive alien species.
 As a consequence, the importance of islands as refugia is likely to increase through time.
 For example, the Corncrake (Crex crex), once widespread in Britain, underwent dramatic declines following the intensification of grassland management systems (Green and Stowe 1993).
 They are now only found in numbers on the islands off the north and west of Scotland, the Hebrides and the far northwest mainland where more traditional grassland management still remains.
 The Corncrake, at least within Britain, has virtually become an island paleoendemic.
-The same is likely to become true for the red squirrel (Sciurus vulgaris) which is being displaced on mainland Britain by the North American grey squirrel (Sciurus carolensis) (Gurnell et al 2004).
+The same may become true for the red squirrel

+(Sciurus vulgaris) which is being displaced on mainland Britain by the North American grey squirrel (Sciurus carolinensis) (Gurnell et al 2004).
 Although efforts are underway to slow the spread of the invader and to preserve mainland populations of the red, it is conceivable that the red squirrel may become restricted to island refugia in Britain.
-Geoendemic populations of red squirrels now exist on Brownsea Island on the English south coast while efforts are underway to keep Anglesey in North Wales free of grey squirrels to act as a refugia for the reds.
-The introduction and subsequent spread within mainland Europe of S. carolensis from sites in northern Italy threatens the same pattern of native species loss on the continent (Bertolini and Genovesi 2003).
+Geoendemic populations of red squirrels now exist on Brownsea Island on the English south coast while efforts are underway to keep Anglesey in North Wales free of grey squirrels to act as a refugium for the reds (Ogden et al 2005).
+The introduction and subsequent spread within mainland Europe of S. carolinensis from sites in northern Italy threatens the same pattern of native species loss on the continent (Bertolini and Genovesi 2003).
 As a consequence, European islands may also become increasingly important as refuges for native squirrels and other species excluded from mainland areas.
+Some islands act as genetic refugia for widespread species.
+Several Scottish islands hold genetically-pure populations of red deer (Cervus elaphus).
+On the mainland, hybridisation with Sika deer (C. nippon) is widespread, and Scottish legislation is in place to protect the island deer populations' genetic integrity.